michael-denino/terraform-aws-endpoint-backup/README.md

 Refer to the `./examples` directory for additional usage examples.

 ## S3 Bucket
-This module creates an S3 bucket for use as an backup storage location.
+This module creates an S3 bucket for use as an endpoint backup storage location.
 The bucket is configured for private access only.
 This module offers several features which can be enabled such as server access logging, object locking, KMS server-side encryption, and transfer acceleration.
 Refer to the [inputs](#inputs) section for more information.

 ### Server Access Logging
 Configure S3 bucket server access logging using an input parameter.
 A log destination bucket in the same region as the backup bucket is required to store server access logs.
 Using the same bucket for both the log source and destination creates an infinite loop.
 Refer to the [logging requests with server access logging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html?icmpid=docs_amazons3_console) AWS documentation for more information.